amaranth-lang/amaranth/docs/glossary.rst

   Be aware that different FPGA manufacturers use different names for this component.

   Each FPGA contains many logic blocks that are surrounded by a system of programmable interconnects (I/O blocks), called a fabric, that routes signals between the CLBs.
-The three essential components of a logic block are flip-flops, LUTs, and multiplexers.
+The three essential components of a logic block are :ref:`flip-flop`s, :ref:`LUT`s, and :ref:`multiplexer`s.

 .. _Clock signal: